Invest how you want, when you want, in real time with Self-Directed Investing.

 Outsourcing also allows you to easily scale your accounting needs as your business changes.
 But you may also have to contend with the challenges of working with a person who isn't in your office and who supports multiple businesses—and who may not even be located in your time zone.
 You'll also have to accept the possibility of less control over your financial data.

-Whether your company will benefit from having an in-house accountant depends on the reasons you need an accountant and several other factors.
+Whether your company will benefit from having an in-house accountant depends on the reasons you need an accountant, as well as several other factors.
 Here are a few to consider.

 Once you've considered your operational needs, financial strategies and the size of your operations, you'll have a better idea of whether it's cost effective for your company to hire an in-house accounting team or to let outside professionals handle your accounting and bookkeeping needs.